pintergreg/software-engineering/practicals/02_user_story.md

 > The user can do 3 things:
 >
 > 1. Tap the card to show its other side, both sides should be shown at the same time,
-> 2. The use can swipe left to indicate that they do not know the word, or
+> 2. The user can swipe left to indicate that they do not know the word, or
 > 3. swipe to right indicating the they know the word well.
 >
 > The app should count the swipes and keep statistics.